codeforamerica/honolulu_answers/README.md

 infrastructure/build_instructure.sh
 ```

 An Opsworks stack will have been created and launching.
-You can find the IP Address of the server from the OpsWorks console.
+To get details:
+1. Log into the AWS Management Console
+2. Go to the OpsWorks control panel
+3. You should see an OpsWorks stack listed named "Honolulu Answers" -- click on it.
+If you see more than one listed (because you kicked it off a few times), they are listed in alphabetical-then-chronological order.
+So the last "Honolulu Answers" stack listed will be the most recent one.
+4. Click on Instances
+5. Once the Instance turns green and shows its status as "online" you can click the IP address and the Honolulu Answers application should load!